Fraser Sopik: Toronto Argonauts

 On February 13, 2024, it was announced that Sopik had signed with the Toronto Argonauts.
 In the 2024 season, he played in 15 regular season games, starting in 12, as he sat out the last three games due to injury.
 He finished third on the team in defensive plays made as he recorded 57 defensive tackles, six special teams tackles, one sack, one forced fumble, two fumble recoveries, and three pass knockdowns.
 He sat out for the East Semi-Final due to injury, but returned for the East Final victory over the Montreal Alouettes.
 Sopik also played in his first Grey Cup game where he had one special teams tackle and one forced fumble in the Argonauts' 41–24 victory over the Winnipeg Blue Bombers in the 111th Grey Cup.
 He became a free agent upon the expiry of his contract on February 11, 2025.

 Calgary Stampeders (second stint)

 On February 11, 2025, it was announced that Sopik had signed with the Stampeders.
 However, he announced his retirement on May 7, 2025, after suffering an injury in the off-season.

+Coaching career

+Toronto Argonauts

+Sopik joined the Toronto Argonauts in 2025 as a defensive assistant.

+York Lions

+On May 28, 2026, it was announced that Sopik had been hired by the York Lions as the team's special teams coordinator.